Gazman-Dev/confident-corn.github.io/_pages/post_request.md

 **Example:**
 ```
-Hey @ConfidentCorn, I'd love to read an article about the recent advancements in renewable energy.
+Hey @Confident Corn, I'd love to read an article about the recent advancements in renewable energy.
 ```

 After your post, our AI will get to work on bringing you the content you requested, complete with our unique article summaries and interactive questions.